 2014 Building Code – Chapter 31

+Replace the existing Section BC 3111.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 3111.1 General.
 Sidewalk cafés provided beyond the building line shall comply with the requirements of this section, the New York City Zoning Resolution, the Commissioners of the Department of Consumer and Worker Protection and Department of Transportation, and with the projection limitations of Chapter 32 of this code.

 Legislative history: Local Law 141/13, Local Law 80 of 2020

+Replace the existing Section BC 3111.3 in its entirety with the below, which includes the comprehensive legislative history for this section.

 3111.3 Awnings.
 Awnings supported entirely from the building may be placed over unenclosed sidewalk cafés provided they are at least 8 feet (2438 mm) clear above the sidewalk and within the limits specified by the Commissioner of the Department of Consumer and Worker Protection.
 Such awnings shall be in compliance with Section 3105 of this code.

 Legislative history: Local Law 141/13, Local Law 80 of 2020